 - 1. Do not make contact with the chemical.
 Evacuate all personnel in the area immediately.
 Seal off the area if possible to prevent further contamination of others until someone from management arrives. - 2.
 Seek out any handicapped personnel in the area and provide assistance when exiting. - 3.
-Report the incident immediately to anyone in management. - Type of incident.
-Are there any injuries? - Name and quantity of the material, if known. - Possible hazards to persons or the environment, if known.

-- Be sure to state if you feel that the spill or its vapors may cause an immediate threat to human life so that evacuation procedures may be implemented. - 4.
+Report the incident immediately to anyone in management. - Type of incident and injuries, if any. - Name and quantity of the material, if known. - Possible hazards to persons or the environment, if known. - If the spill or its vapors may cause an immediate threat to human life, state that in the report so that evacuation procedures may be implemented. - 4.
 Anyone who is contaminated by the spill should avoid contact with others as much as possible.
-Washing-off contamination and first aid should be started immediately. - 5.
+Washing off contamination and first aid should be started immediately. - 5.
 Do not try to clean up spills.
 If possible, stop the source of the spill, control the spill to avoid further exposure-cover drains, close valves, place absorption materials, etc. - 6.
 If it is safe, remain in this location until accounted for by roll call by management.
 Do not leave premises until accounted for and given permission to do so.
 Valuable time could be wasted searching for personnel that have not followed correct procedures. - 7.
 Keep fire lanes, hydrants, and walkways clear for emergency crews and equipment. - 8.
 Only members of management can declare the state of emergency over and give permission to reenter.